 All new fire extinguishers in Australia are painted with a rich red colour, which is referred to as Signal Red.

-A Li-Ion extinguisher has a red body and do not come with a band colour.
+A 4L Li-Ion extinguisher has a red body and do not come with a band colour.
+The 9L version is silver to differentiate it from the rest.

 F-500 (Lithium Ion Battery fire) extinguisher sizes: